ANU23000217/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

 3. select the target to be programmed  as shown below and click on next

-4.select the program name
+4. select the program name

 5. corresponding ioc file will be generated automatically

-6.click on cntrl+S , automaticall C program will be generated
+6. click on cntrl+S , automaticall C program will be generated

 7. edit the program and as per required